ethereum/eth-tester/README.md

 ### Transaction Sending

-A transaction is a formatted as a dictionary with the following keys and values.
+A transaction is formatted as a dictionary with the following keys and values.

 - `from`: The address of the account sending the transaction (hexadecimal string).